Seneca-BSA/bsa/docs/seh500/lab7.md

 1. Modify the example **assembly code** so all three colours of the LED will turn on and off at the same time.
 Then use func_led_on() and func_led_off() in the interrupt handler to see its effect.
 Paste or take a screenshot of your assembly code and paste a photo of the LEDs turned on into blackboard.
 When the RGBs LEDs are turned on together, they should produce a white light. **No mark will be awarded if no screenshot and photos with the expected result are provided.**

 1. Implement the same timer interrupt from [Lab 6](lab6.md) and use it to turn the LED (any colour) on and off at regular interval (ie. 1s).
-Paste or take a screenshot of your interrupt handler code and paste it into blackboard. **No mark will be awarded if no screenshot of the expected result is provided.**
+Copy or take a screenshot of your interrupt handler code and paste it into blackboard. **No mark will be awarded if no screenshot of the expected result is provided.**

 ## Reference